vcian/ansible-php-nginx-setup/README.md

 - For the create MySQL related user on the target server need to install it in the machine where you are performing this Ansible file.

 ```
-$ ansible-galaxy collection install community.mysql
+ansible-galaxy collection install community.mysql
 ```

 # Setup Ansible-Hosts file

-The /etc/ansible/hosts file is the inventory file used by Ansible to define and organize the hosts (remote servers) that Ansible will manage.
+The hosts file is the inventory file used by Ansible to define and organize the hosts (remote servers) that Ansible will manage.
 It is a text file that lists the hostnames or IP addresses of the remote servers and organizes them into groups.

 Where,